TravisWheelerLab/sculu-rs/README.md

 └── select
 ```

 * _components_: This directory contains the consensi found to be sufficiently similar according to the settings in the configuration.
 Consensi sequences that are not similar to *any* others are placed into a _singletons_ file that is needed for the final _concat_ step.
-The files are named _component-N_ (for N from 0 to the number of components) and will contain the consensi sequence/family names. *These files are the inputs to the next step of clustering.*
+The files are named _component-N_ (for N from 0 to the number of components) and will contain the consensi sequence/family names.
 * _consensi.fa_: This file contains only consensi supported by sufficient instances.
 * _consensi_cluster_: This directory contains the result of clustering the consensi.
 * _instances_: This directory contains downsampled instances filtered to those of the best quality.